 Then it was time to set up her mother-in-law’s Tello account.
 She used a flip phone and didn’t need any data — just some minutes.
-Fran had been paying $30 a month for her mother-in-law’s line at Sprint.
+Fran had been paying $30 a month for her mother-in-law’s line.
 With Tello, she customized the plan.
 Grand total? $8 a month.

 Eventually, Fran’s husband and daughter joined.
 Larry signed up for 4 GB for $19 a month, and her daughter opted for 6 GB, which cost $24 a month.

 Grand total with Tello: $65 a month for four lines.